Takauki Kimura, one of Bruce Lee’s top students and closest friends, passed away peacefully in his home on Friday at the age of 96.

 “He and his students tended my father’s (and then my brother’s) grave(s) in Seattle every year.
 Everything Taky did, he did honorably and from his heart.
 He was a true mentor in word and deed,“ Lee’s daughter wrote.

-On their GoFundMe page, Kimura’s students refer to him as a beloved teacher, mentor and friend.
+, Kimura’s students refer to him as a beloved teacher, mentor and friend.

 “Sifu Taky had a profound impact on everyone who came into contact with him,” fundraising organizer Matt Emery wrote.
 “In doing so, he not only enriched the lives of those he encountered, he changed their lives for the better.
 Sifu Taky’s legacy of kindness, respect and integrity will live on forever.”